mmgen/mmgen-wallet/doc/wiki/using-mmgen-wallet/Getting-Started-with-MMGen-Wallet.md

 Note that the regenerated wallet has a different Key ID but of course the same Seed ID.

-An alternative to mnemonics, seed files provide yet another way of representing your seed.
+An alternative to seed phrases, seed files provide yet another way of representing your seed.
 They bear the extension `.mmseed` and are generated exactly the same way as mnemonic files: